BIRDSOpenSource/Build-A-Satellite/_project-managers/pm-mdr.md

 # Mission Definition Review
 {: .no_toc }

+What does a project manager need to know and do before MDR?

-Each subsystem needs to understannd what they are required to present at each milestone review.
+The PM should ensure each subsystem understands what they are required to present at each milestone review.

 The Mission Definition Review is the first milestone in your satellite's lifecycle.